Continuing Education Activity

 In today's practice, spinal cord stimulation has largely replaced lumbar sympatholysis for many chronic pain indications.

-Strong contraindications include a lack of informed consent and infection at the procedure site.
-Relative contraindications include coagulation abnormalities, platelet dysfunction, malignancy near the treatment site, systemic infection or bacteremia, and severe cardiac and/or pulmonary disease.
+Strong contraindications include a lack of informed consent as well as an infection at the procedure site.
+Relative contraindications include coagulation abnormalities, bleeding dyscrasias such as various platelet dysfunctions, malignancy near the treatment site, systemic infection, bacteremia, and severe cardiac and/or pulmonary disease.

 Lumbar sympatholysis is performable using modalities such as radiofrequency ablation (RF), chemical neurolytic agents, and rarely surgery.
 A plethora of techniques and recommendations have been described for each option.
 In this article, we will provide an overview of common basic techniques, focusing on RF and chemical methods.